Perfmatters Review: Love it or Leave it

 Perfmatters: Analytics (7)

-There are several options that you can play within this section to reduce the impact of Google Analytics.
+There are several options to reduce the impact of Google Analytics.

 Conclusion